×

 When we asked people what advice they would give someone preparing to move to Grand Anse, they said:

 "Grand Anse is a popular destination for expats due to its beautiful beaches, friendly locals, and relaxed lifestyle.
 Before moving, it's important to understand the cost of living, which can be higher than in other Caribbean countries due to the island's remote location and reliance on imported goods.
 The official language is English, but the local dialect can sometimes be difficult to understand.
 The local currency is the Eastern Caribbean Dollar, but US dollars are widely accepted.
 Healthcare facilities in Grenada are adequate for routine medical problems, but serious conditions may require evacuation to a country with more advanced facilities.
 It's recommended to have comprehensive health insurance that covers medical evacuation.
 The climate is tropical with a wet and dry season.
 It can be hot and humid, so lightweight, breathable clothing is recommended.
 Grenada is generally safe, but like anywhere, crime does exist.
 It's advisable to take standard precautions like locking doors and not displaying wealth.
 Public transportation is available but can be unreliable.
 Many expats choose to rent or buy a car for convenience.
 The cuisine is a blend of African, Indian, and Caribbean influences.
 Local dishes often include fresh seafood, fruits, and spices.
 Grenada has a slower pace of life compared to many Western countries.
 This can be a welcome change for some, but frustrating for others.
 Finally, it's important to respect local customs and traditions.
-Grenadians are generally welcoming and friendly, but it's important to show respect and adapt to the local way of life," wrote one member in Grand Anse.
+Grenadians are generally welcoming and friendly, but it's important to show respect and adapt to the local way of life," wrote a member in Grand Anse.

 What is a typical expat home or apartment like in Grand Anse?